 In some parts of Algeria, the security situation is hazardous, with specific areas extremely unsafe.
 It is advised to exercise increased caution in Algeria due to terrorism.
 There is a moderate risk to personal safety and security because terrorists are likely to carry out attacks, including kidnappings, and civil disturbances sometimes occur throughout the country.
-Since February 2019, mass have occurred protests across demanding immediate Algeria, political reform.
+Since February 2019, mass occurred protests have across Algeria, demanding immediate political reform.
 Travelers should avoid political gatherings and demonstrations and follow local advice.